Aaron-Ollier/Aaron-Ollier/README.md

 - 👋 Hi, I’m Aaron Ollier
 - 👀 I’m interested in Code
-- 🌱 I’m currently learning HTMLK and JavaScript
+- 🌱 I’m currently learning HTML, Css, Python and JavaScript
 - 💞️ I’m looking to collaborate on anything and evrything
 - 📫 How to reach me aaronollier2207@gmail.com / AlphaZero#0286